Syncing 10,000 leads/mo? GET A DEMO

 Side column ad example

-Ads in the right-hand column that were previously shown by a small thumbnail (100×72 image), are now displayed in the sidebar with much bigger images (up to 3x).
-Side column ads often cost less and can work well for retargeting when users are already familiar with you, but often see fewer CTR than other ad placements.
-Let’s take a look at the new side column ad example:
+Right column ads often cost less and can work well for retargeting when users are already familiar with you, but often see fewer CTR than other ad placements.
+Let’s take a look at the new right column ads example:

 Side column ad example